-Just like how a combination of musical notes make up a song, fragrance notes are blended into 3 note scales to create the perfume’s or cologne’s fragrant accord.
-The purpose of each level if explained below:
+Just as a combination of musical notes make up a song, fragrance notes are blended into three note scales to create the perfume’s or cologne’s fragrant accord.
+The purpose of each level is explained below:

 Top notes are sometimes referred to as an opening, or headnotes and consist of small, light molecules that evaporate quickly.
 The top notes represent a fragrance’s first impression.
 Citrus, berries, lavender, and ginger are common top notes.